 List the people you have to meet during your visit (sales manager, office manager, head of housekeeping, the chef, convention services manager, etc.).
 How much time do you need to spend during the inspection?
 What are your priorities for the inspection?
 Schedule your site visit in advance to make sure that the persons you need to meet are available.
 You may seek the assistance of a Destination Marketing Organization (DMO), which is also known as Convention Visitors Bureau (CVB) if you are considering several hotels.

-Don’t forget to document everything.
+- Don’t forget to document everything

 With so much information that you need to check during the inspection, make sure you do not miss anything.
 Take as many photos and videos as possible.

-Do your research.
+- Do your research

 Check for reviews and feedback from previous guests.
 Find out about any challenges other guests experienced during their stay.
 Ask about their experiences, whether good or bad.
 Ask for recommendations.
 However, remember that online reviews are not enough.
 A physical site inspection is still the best way to check the venue before making a decision.

-Be clear about the objectives of your site inspection.
+- Be clear about the objectives of your site inspection

 You will ask the right questions when you know what you’re looking for.
 Don’t ask questions that can easily be answered by looking at the hotel’s website.
 Do they have enough guest rooms for everyone?
 What are their group rates?
 Are the rates reasonable?
-Check the hotel’s cleanliness, how the staff treat guests, the hotel’s flexibility with the needs of the event/conference you are organising, safety and security, hidden charges and other fees.
+Check the hotel’s cleanliness, how the staff treat guests, the hotel’s flexibility with the needs of the event/conference you are organizing, safety and security, hidden charges and other fees.

-Give attention to details.
+- Give attention to details

 From the public areas, the guest rooms, kitchen, restrooms, to the actual meeting room and lobby – carefully observe everything going on around you.
 The condition and size of the actual venue/meeting room are some of the most important things to check during your visit.
 Is it clean?
 How’s the air-conditioning and lighting facilities?
 Do they have enough facilities for your event’s needs?
 What about sound-proofing?
 How’s the Wi-Fi service?
 Is the AV equipment working?
 What are their drink packages?
 How many serving staff will assist you during the actual event?
 Sample the meals they serve.
 Meet with the chef so you can ask about food sanitation and how they cater to requests for Halal, Kosher, vegetarian, etc. If the event requires overnight accommodation, check the room locations, room service, sanitation, furniture, safety and security and other considerations.
 Don’t forget to check the lounges or bar areas of the hotel too.